-As always, make sure that it’s a good password: easy to remember, difficult to guess, and long.
+As always, make sure it’s a good password: easy to remember, difficult to guess, and long.
 In fact, the longer the better.
-Make sure your new password is at least 10 characters or more (ideally 12 or more).
 While I couldn’t find a definitive answer on the maximum length allowed by Facebook, I’ve seen anecdotal evidence that passwords of at least 50 characters work.

 But don’t stop here.
 Changing your password is not enough.

 3. Change (or set) your recovery information

-While the hacker had access to your Facebook account, they may elect to leave your password alone.
-That way, chances are you won’t notice that the account has been hacked for a while longer.
+While the hacker has access to your Facebook account, they may elect to leave your password alone.
+That way, you may not notice that the account has been hacked for a while longer.

-But whether they changed your password or not, they may very well have gone in and changed the recovery information.
+But whether they changed your password or not, they may go in and changed the recovery information.

-The reason is simple: when you finally do get around to changing your password, the hacker can follow the “I forgot my password” steps and reset the password out from underneath you using the recovery information that he collected or set.
+The reason is simple: when you finally get around to changing your password, the hacker can follow the “I forgot my password” steps and reset the password out from underneath you, using the recovery information he or she set.

-Thus, you need to check all of it and change much of it … and right away.
+Thus, you need to check all of it, and change much of it, right away.

 Change the answer to your security question.
-The answer that you choose doesn’t have to match the question (you might say that your mother’s place of birth was “constitution”, for example).
-All that matters is that the answer that you give matches the answer that you set here if you ever need to recover your account.
+The answer you choose doesn’t have to match the question (you might say that your mother’s place of birth was “constitution”, for example).
+All that matters is that the answer you give matches the answer you set if you ever need to recover your account.

-Check the email addresses associated with your Facebook account and remove any that you don’t recognize or are no longer accessible to you.
+Check the email addresses associated with your Facebook account, and remove any you don’t recognize or are no longer accessible to you.
 The hacker could have added his own.
-Make sure that all of the email addresses are accounts that belong to you and that you have and will continue to be able to access.
+Make sure all the email addresses belong to you and that you will continue to be able to access those accounts.

 Check the mobile phone number associated with the account.
 The hacker could have set their own.
-Remove any that you don’t recognize and make sure that if a phone number is provided, it’s yours and no one else’s.
+Remove any you don’t recognize and make sure that if a phone number is provided, it’s yours and no one else’s.